 The library also accepts suggestions, through the “Request a Purchase form”, from all its users in the NGU community. suggestions are made for purchasing information resources in various subject areas, whether relevant to studies or general knowledge.

 The library's goal is to acquire study-related resources available as soon as possible before the start of the academic semester.
-Therefore, the library, as well as all other departments involved, strictly adhere to the following procedures.
+Therefore, the library and all other departments involved strictly adhere to the following procedures.

-- Expect for Textbooks and Reading Books, the library accept requests of other Information resources throughout the year, through the “Request a Purchase form”.
+- Except for Textbooks and Reading Books, the library accept requests for other Information resources throughout the year, through the “Request a Purchase form”.

 Hence, The Acquisition Team sends an email to School Coordinators twice a year, in June and November, requesting their requirements for textbooks and reading books that will be needed during the academic year.
 This will occur at least three months before the start of each semester.